khoath/cpuminer-opt/README.md

 Follow instructions, check "msys or cygwin" and "x86_64" and accept default existing msys instalation.

-Installing msys and mingw_w64 on Windows:
+Install msys and mingw_w64 on Windows:

-Open a msys shell by double clickin on msys.bat.
+Open a msys shell by double clicking on msys.bat.
 Note that msys shell uses linux syntax for file specifications, "C:\" is mounted at "/c/".

 Add mingw bin directory to PATH variable PATH="/c/mingw/opt/windows_64/bin/$PATH"

-Unpack source files using tar from msys shell, or using 7zip or similar Windows program.
+Unpack cpuminer-opt source files using tar from msys shell, or using 7zip or similar Windows program.

 In msys shell cd to miner directory. cd /c/path/to/cpuminer-opt

+Run winbuild.sh to build on Windows or execute the following commands.

+./autogen.sh
+CFLAGS="-O3 -march=native -Wall" CXXFLAGS="$CFLAGS -std=gnu++11 -fpermissive" ./configure --with-curl
+make

 Common procedure:

-build.sh and mingw64.sh are not supported for Windows at this time.

 ./build.sh should now work for most users.
 If not some tips follow.